CCMS-UCSD/GNPSDocumentation/docs/qemistree.md

 Required: A SIRIUS file generated from the MZmine workflow
 Required: A quant table called `qiime2_table` with all the features which can be downloaded from a processed FBMN job (found in folder qiime2_output)
 Optional: A metadata file called `qiime2_metadata` which can also be downloaded from a processed FBMN job (also found in folder qiime2_output)
-Optional: A library identification file (tsv) which can also be downloaded from a processed FBMN job (found in folder `DB_result`)
+Optional: A library identification file (tsv) which can also be downloaded from a processed FBMN job (found in folder `clusterinfo_summary`)

 Follow the steps below to generate the files: